Akpatok Island: Fauna

 Akpatok Island has International Biological Program status.
 It is a Canadian Important Bird Area (#NU007), as well as a Key Migratory Bird Terrestrial Habitat site (NU Site 50).
 In addition to the thick-billed murre, notable bird species include black guillemot and peregrine falcon.

 Polar bear, seal, and walrus are common in the area.

 History

 At the southern end of the island there are remains of a Dorset settlement.
-The island is known for its widespread cannibalism which ended around 1900 as the inhabitants moved to the mainland.
+The island was known for its widespread cannibalism which ended around 1900 as the inhabitants moved to the mainland.
 Skulls and human remains have been reported on the island, but the accuracy of these reports can be called into question as there is an abundance of mystery and legend surrounding the details of the island.
 In July 1971 an exploratory oil well was drilled on the island, yet all that remains are a few dilapidated shelters and rusted equipment.